esguerra/mesguerra.org/readme.md

 doing it I decided to use Flask.
 Yet the other part is to make it responsive, so, for now I'm just gonna go with good old bootstrap.

-To run in in developer mode I have to do:
+To run in developer mode I have to do:

     FLASK_DEBUG=1 FLASK_APP=settings.py flask run